MShields1986/realsense_launch/README.md

 ```

 ## Usage
-The default args launch a d415 with visualisation in RViz.
+Source you environment and run the launch file using the following command.
 ```bash
 roslaunch realsense_launch realsense.launch
 ```
+The default args launch a d415 with visualisation of the pointcloud, RGB image and d415 camera model in RViz.

-To the device type and visualisation can be toggled with arguements.
+The device type and visualisation can be toggled with arguements.
 ```bash
 roslaunch realsense_launch realsense.launch device_type:=d435 rviz:=false
 ```